 2. Go to the Academic Advising Center in LSN 1012 to be absolutely sure that your General Education requirements are met and that you have met the minimum requirements for upper-divsion course work.
 Do not rely on department faculty for this information.

-3. Meet with your departmental academic advisor to see if you are meeting the requirements for your major.
-Refer to "Catalog Rights" in the "Baccalaureate Degree Requirements" section of the catalog.
+4. Meet with your departmental academic advisor to see if you are meeting the requirements for your major in the appropriate catalog year.